c0mpi1ors/vsdconfigtool/README.md

+# What is vsdconfigtool

-# vsdconfigtool is a tools to Reverse the .vsconfig file in Visual Studio Remote Debugger
+vsdconfigtool is a tools to Reverse the .vsconfig file in Visual Studio Remote Debugger

-## what is features provided?
+## What is features provided?

 By using the tool I provided (https://github.com/c0mpi1ors/RemoteDebuggerMate), I can find out what SOAP between Visual Studio and Remote Debugger Tools.